Mayank14-juyal/IPL-Data-Analysis/README.md

 # IPL-Data-Analysis
-This project provides analysis of IPL(2008-2018) data using Python This project requrires Jupyter Notebook and Python installed in the system.
+This project provides analysis of IPL(2008-2018) data using Python This project requires Jupyter Notebook and Python installed in the system.
 Follwing libraries should be installed:
 1) numpy
 2) pandas